silverstripe-elliot/amazon-sqs/README.md

-# amazon-sqs
+# Silverstripe SQS
-Silverstripe module for sending and receiving data from the Amazon Simple Queueing Service
+Silverstripe module for sending and receiving data from the Amazon Simple Queueing Service (SQS)

 # Installation
 1. Clone repository into your Silverstripe webroot.